Are you struggling with your important relationships or finding it hard to cope with life in general?

 Not sure if working with a therapist like me is right for you?
 It's natural to feel hesitant about speaking to a therapist for the first time.
 Click here to find out a bit more about how I will support you.

 Feeling ready to take the next step?
-Click here to email me to arrange a free 20 minute consultation over the phone, so that we can find out a bit more about each other.
+Click here to email me to arrange an initial trial session , so that we can find out a bit more about each other.
 Please rest assured, you're not making any commitments by speaking to me.

 What I'm reading ...